pantolin/tIGArx/Improvements.md

 - Figure out how iterated div free solve used for Taylor-Green works
 - Add test for Gauss-Legendre quadrature which was fixed from the original one which was limited to go only up to order 4.
+- Generalize Lagrange extraction operators to work thorough an interface and have a default implementation for full operators (tensor product should be treated as an optimization).
+- Remove ijk2dof or document it better: evil function, it has inconsistencies in the way it numbers degrees of freedom and a somewhat weird way of calculating indices.
+All The functions of this type should either be removed or very clearly documented (their code should be in the comment to prevent constant scrolling to check the signature)
 - Add lifting?